Why do we have a book club?

-As an institution committed to preparing a diverse community with the skills and education necessary for success, we all must continually strive to learn, grow, and work to inspire one another to accomplish this mission.
+As an institution committed to providing our students the pathways for future success through educational growth and personal enrichment, we all must continually strive to learn, grow, and inspire one another to fulfill this dream.
 Reading books together can help us combat the human tendency to get stuck in a certain way of thinking and doing, and help us develop a common language that can make it easier to discuss new ideas or think creatively about our work.
-A book club can also provide a significant opportunity for the building of friendships and collaboration among colleagues, across our campus!
+A book club can also provide a significant opportunity for the building of friendships across our campus!

 Book club groups are for any interested ENMU-R employee who would like to participate.
-Groups will meet at various times each week, will consist of 10-12 people, and will be facilitated by different leaders.
-Once interest level is determined, the number of groups will be decided, and participants can then select a group that best fits their schedule.
-Groups will meet each week for nine weeks, beginning September 10, and then we will conclude with a celebration during the week of November 12.
+Groups meet at various times each week during each semester.
+Cycles normally last nine weeks.
+Once interest level is determined, the number of groups will be decided, and participants can then select a group that best fits their schedule, or travel among the groups from week to week.
+A schedule will be emailed to all participants as soon as it is finalized.

 The goal is to be very intentional about facilitating a productive discourse around each selected book, but the guided group discussions are just the beginning.
 The real value comes from the informal conversations that happen across our campus.
 So we highly encourage you to talk about the book every chance you get, and to allow it to impact the way we think about our work and interactions with students on every level.

 What will we be reading during the Fall 2021 semester?